inverno-io/inverno-examples/inverno-example-sql/README.md

 $ docker run -d --network inverno-network --name inverno-postgres -e POSTGRES_PASSWORD=password -p5432:5432 postgres
 ```

-The following command can also be used to connect a Postgres client to the database in order to setup schemas:
+The following command can also be used to connect a Postgres client to the database in order to set up schemas:

 ```plaintext
 $ docker run -it --rm --network inverno-network postgres psql -h inverno-postgres -U postgres